Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Preliminaries

 \subsection{Deep neural networks}

-We work with deep feedforward neural networks, or DNNs, which can be represented as a function $f:\mathbb{R}^m \to \mathbb{R}^n$, mapping an input $\bar x \in \mathbb{R}^m$ to its output $\bar y = f(x) \in \mathbb{R}^n$.
+We work with deep feedforward neural networks, or DNNs, which can be represented as a function $f:\mathbb{R}^m \to \mathbb{R}^n$, mapping an input $\bar x \in \mathbb{R}^m$ to its corresponding output $\bar y = f(\bar x) \in \mathbb{R}^n$.
 A DNN has in its structure a sequence of layers, including an input layer at the beginning, followed by several hidden layers, and an output layer in the end.
 Basically the output of a layer is the input of the next layer.
-The DNN $f$ is the composition of the transformations between layers.
-Between two layers, typically a linear transformation followed by a non-linear activation function is performed.
-One of the most commonly used activation function is the rectified linear unit (ReLU) activation function, defined as
+To unify the representation, we denote the activation values at each layer as a vector.
+Thus the transformation between layers can also be seen as a function in $\mathbb{R}^{m'} \to \mathbb{R}^{n'}$.
+The DNN $f$ is the composition of the transformations between layers, which is typically composed of an affine transformation followed by a non-linear activation function.
+In this paper we only consider one of the most commonly used activation function -- the rectified linear unit (ReLU) activation function, defined as